Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Where do you start?

-I personally recommend that a novice real-estate investor begin with single-family houses.
+I personally recommend that a new real-estate investor begin with condos or single-family houses.
 Why?
 Because they have the two biggest players in the market.
-Whereas apartments only have investors playing in the market, single-family homes have both investors and owner-occupants.
+Whereas apartments only have investors playing in the market, single-family homes and condos have both investors and owner-occupants.
 For this reason, financial institutions feel more comfortable lending a higher percentage of value on the property.
+Call Me!

 1. Buy and Hold Strategy: The starting point for most investors.
 The goal is to purchase the house with the sole intent of renting it.
 For this method to be successful, you must purchase under some set price and terms that allow for a healthy, positive cash flow.
 The rent has to be higher than the mortgage payment.